home-assistant/home-assistant.io/source/_components/bmw_connected_drive.markdown

 ---
 layout: page
-title: "BMW connected drive"
+title: "BMW Connected Drive"
-description: "Instructions on how to setup your BMW connected drive account with Home Assistant."
+description: "Instructions on how to setup your BMW Connected Drive account with Home Assistant."
 date: 2018-01-10 23:00
 sidebar: true
 comments: false